What is Technology Privilege?

 How can I contribute to this project?

 The Checklist of Technology Privilege is a document in flux.
 This means that it will be updated over time and that multiple versions of the checklist will exist at some point.
-In fact, we would even encourage people and organizations to make their own version (see below).
-In a next phase of the project, we will set up a sounding board that consists of stakeholders from different communities worldwide, in order to secure multivocality.
+In fact, we would even encourage people and organizations to make their own version.
+We would love to hear from you should you decide to do so!

 CREATIVE TEAM NEXT NATURE